rakibul-wdp/DSA-JS/math-for-programming/greatest-common-divisor.md

   - GCD: 3
 - Co-prime: if gcd(a, b) = 1, a and b are co-prime.
   - Example: 8 and 15

+# GCD - How to calculate?

+- Simple way to find gcd(a, b)
+  - Take i to be 1 to minimum (a, b)
+    - Check if i divides both a and b
+    - Largest such i is the gcd
+  - Just like the naive method we learned for finding divisors
+    - Too many unnecessary calculations
+- Let's learn a clever way - The Euclidean Algorithm